po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/08-Stu_Create-Append/README.md

 ## 💡 Hints

-The ordered list is the last child of what element?
-How does this information help to get your ordered list to appear in the right place on your webpage?
+After creating an element in JavaScript, what additional step must you take to attach the element to the HTML document?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-What is the difference between append() and appendChild()?
+What is the difference between `.append()` and `.appendChild()`?

 Use [Google](https://www.google.com) or another search engine to research this.